Ugocode/Consumer_Behaviour/README.md

 5. People who earn on the average and are spending on the average as well

 # Insights
-Advertisers or marketing department and can use this project in determining how to target their advert and marketing pitches
+Advertisers or marketing department can use this project in determining how to target their advert and marketing pitches for bumper sales

 This is a project inspired by the DSDJ program